kohsuke/libzfs4j/README.md

 end-user's explicit request to not use the wrapper by `-DLIBZFS4J_ABI=off`.
 See `LibZFSTest.java` for more details.

+# Troubleshooting

+It is likely that you've got to this repository because your Jenkins server did not start, or even had its JVM segfaulted, with hints pointing at ZFS.

+It should be helpful to increase log4j level of your application server to `FINE` or above, so this library would report more details about its activity to help you pin-point where and why it failed.

+Certain situations are known to cause issues for out-of-the-box setups:

+* Mismatch of LibZFS ABI between the native code in your operating system libraries and the Java Native Interfaces in this repository.
+The JVM of a Jenkins server would crash a couple of minutes after startup, producing some `hs_err_pid*.log` files with stack traces that mention `zfs`.
+** See above about setting up the ABI to use for each routine that is known to have evolved into having several binary signatures, using application server properties or environment variables.
+** Work with your OS distribution community or vendor to pre-package a Jenkins service that would take these settings into account.
+** If the problem is with a routine whose signature is not handled by this library, please develop, test on your OS and propose a pull request at https://github.com/kohsuke/libzfs4j to handle the new binary dialect.
+See existing code for examples of handling this.

+* Too many datasets (including snapshots) on the Jenkins server - long startup and/or crash due to exhausting JVM memory.
+Might happen during calls into native code, then producing stack traces way too similar (on the first glance) to the ABI mismatch issue.
+Logging at a `FINE` level would show that your server looks at snapshots of all ZFS datasets in order, and maybe would log some out-of-heap errors before stalling or crashing; tools like `top` would show the `java` process size growing until its configured limit.
+** Constrain the ZFS scope visible to Jenkins by running it in a zone or otherwise dedicated environment.
+** Limit the amount of snapshots made on your system, such as by an automatic snapshots service (zfs-auto-snap, time-slider, znapzend etc.).
+** As a temporary fix, try increasing the `-Xmx` setting of your JVM and throw lots of RAM at it.
+** Fix Jenkins-core and/or this library to not track the whole universe by default during startup - it should suffice to know just the datasets mounted under `JENKINS_HOME` and maybe a few other similar locations.

 # Kudos

 * Kohsuke Kawaguchi